deeplearning4j/deeplearning4j/gettingstarted.md

 * Install [Git](https://windows.github.com/).
 Click on the Git Shell alias.
 Within that shell, enter the commands at the top of this page (under "all OS") to git clone the code repositories of Deeplearning4j and ND4J.

 * Install [Anaconda](http://docs.continuum.io/anaconda/install.html#windows-install).
 If your system doesn't like the default 64-bit install, try the 32-bit offered on the same download page.
 (Deeplearning4j depends on Anaconda to use the graphics generator matplotlib.)
-Next, enter this command in your command prompt, which you will find in the "All Programs/Accessories" folder if you push the Start button:

-		Anaconda-2.x.x-Windows-x86[_64].exe /S /D=C:\Anaconda

-* Second, install [Lapack](http://icl.cs.utk.edu/lapack-for-windows/lapack/).
+* Install [Lapack](http://icl.cs.utk.edu/lapack-for-windows/lapack/).
 Lapack will ask you if you have Intel compilers.
 You do not.

 * Instead, you will need to install [MinGW 32 bits](http://www.mingw.org/) (the download button is on the upper right) and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).
 * Lapack offers the alternative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 You'll also want to look at the documentation for [Basic Linear Algebra Subprograms (BLAS)](http://www.netlib.org/blas/).